 In 1996, Boston City Hospital and University Hospital merged to form Boston Medical Center (BMC).
 The merger created two separate hospital campuses separated by a single city block, each with their own inpatient and outpatient services causing costly and inefficient hospital operations.
-The Clinical Campus Redesign Projects (CCR) will be the final piece of the merger started in 1996 by creating a single unified campus supporting all hospital functions.
-Acentech has provided acoustics consulting services for the largest of the CCR projects, the Menino Addition and Renovations project.
-Scheduled to be completed in July 2018, the Menino project (designed by TRO) includes the demolition of an existing infill building, a new 120,000 SF addition, 220,000 SF of renovations to the Menino Pavilion, and construction of a pedestrian bridge with elevator towers at each end.
+The Clinical Campus Redesign (CCR) is the final piece of the merger started in 1996 by creating a single unified campus supporting all hospital functions.
+Acentech provided acoustics consulting services for the largest of the CCR projects, the Menino addition and renovation, which includes the demolition of an existing infill building, a new 120,000 SF addition, 220,000 SF of renovations to the Menino Pavilion, and construction of a pedestrian bridge with elevator towers at each end.

-This project is utilizing an Integrated Project Delivery (IPD).
+This project utilized an Integrated Project Delivery (IPD).
 BMC is the first academic medical center in Massachusetts to use IPD and the largest to employ IPD in New England.

-BMC will accommodate 140,000 patients in its consolidated Emergency Department, the busiest in New England.
-A transportation bridge has been constructed to connect the Emergency Department to the helipad.
+BMC accommodates 140,000 patients in its consolidated Emergency Department, the busiest in New England.
+A transportation bridge was constructed to connect the Emergency Department to the helipad.

 Acentech is proud to support BMC’s mission to enhance patient experience by consolidating services and providing innovative healthcare with new state-of-the-art accommodations and surgical suites.